sassoftware/medical-resource-optimization/README.md

 Documentation files are located in the *mro_documentation* folder.

-- **mro_formulation.tex** : is a .tex file to generate the bi-criteria mathematical formulation which is used to solve the problem.

 - **mro_fdd.docx** : is the functional design document which explains in detail about the problem and the solution methodology.

 - **mro_or_data_model.xlsx** : describes the data model for both input data tables and output data tables.

 ## Preferred Reference for Citation
-Cleveland Clinic and SAS Optimization Center of Excellence Team.
+Cleveland Clinic and SAS Optimization Center of Excellence.
 Developer Documentation [Internet].
 2020.
-Available from: <repo link>
+Available from: https://github.com/sassoftware/medical-resource-optimization.